cactuzhead/Advanced-Progress-Bars/docs/tasks.md

 The `#orange` progress bar would see 2 linked top level tasks (task 1 and task 3) and it would see that one of those was completed, so your progress bar would therefore be set to 50% (1/2).

+{: .note }
-> Note: your tags are case sensative so you need to exactly match your tags for APB to link them.
+Your tags are case sensative so you need to exactly match your tags for APB to link them.
 You can use any case and even numbers if you wish.

 If you add a tag to your progress bar and it does not match any task tags, you will see an error saying (in this example) `#orange not found`.

 ![tag not found](/assets/Obsidian Advanced Progress Bars - Tag Not Found.png)

+{: .note }
-> Note: if you see this error, the progress bar's data may be incorrect and will not update as it is not correctly linked.
+If you see this error, the progress bar's data may be incorrect and will not update as it is not correctly linked.

 ### Other tags
 If you add tags to your subtasks (or sub-subtasks, etc) they will be ignored by APB.